Faculty & Staff

-- Assistant Professor of Anthropology, College of Liberal Arts and School for the Environment
+Associate Professor of Anthropology, College of Liberal Arts and School for the Environment

 Areas of Expertise

-My current research focuses on the global production, consumption, and management of Honduras Mahogany (swietenia macrophylla), from forest plantations to the materiality of guitar making and playing.
+His current research focuses on the global production, consumption, and management of Honduras Mahogany (swietenia macrophylla), in Mexico and Fiji, from forest plantations to the materiality of guitar making and playing.

-My research in general focuses the ways that people engage, perceive, and create meanings and knowledge about the environment and how that engagement is influenced by wider networks of power relations.
-Based on extensive field research in Quintana Roo, Mexico, I have studied the conflicts over the management of resources on a Biosphere Reserve between the Maasewal Maya, local NGO’s, and the State.
-A manuscript detailing this research titled “Moral Ecology of a Forest: Nature Industry and Maya Post-Conservation” was published by University of Arizona Press in November 2016.
+His research in general focuses the ways that people engage, perceive, and create meanings and knowledge about the environment and how that engagement is influenced by wider networks of power relations.
+Based on extensive field research in Quintana Roo, Mexico, he has studied the conflicts over the privatization and management of forest resources on a Biosphere Reserve between the Maasewal Maya, local NGOs, and the state.
+A book detailing this research titled “Moral Ecology of a Forest: Nature Industry and Maya Post-Conservation” was published by University of Arizona Press in November 2016.